wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 memory commands, coherence states, and command classes, are defined separately in `memTypes.h`.
 Both classes are derived from the base class `class Event`, meaning that they can be sent over link objects just like any other event objects.

+During initialization in which runtime configuration (such as topology learning) and parameter exchange, another type of event objects are passed around, which is of type `class MemEventInit`, or its derived classes.
+These objects carry initialize-related information, and are only exchanged during the initialization stage.

 ### MemEventBase